aaronkyle/social-development/terms/social-indicator.md

 What sorts of proxies can be used to assess how population dynamics (such as “community health”, “livelihoods”, or even less ambiguous parameters such as “social welfare”) respond to development initiatives?
 ---

-Increaingly, international financial institions are contributing to scholarship and cannons of [policy on social analysis](http://siteresources.worldbank.org/INTTSR/Resources/SocialAnalysisSourcebookFINAL2003Dec.pdf) and to making 'indicator data' (including measures of social well-being available) for public consumption (e.g. development studies research).
+Increaingly, international financial institutions are contributing to scholarship and cannons of [policy on social analysis](http://siteresources.worldbank.org/INTTSR/Resources/SocialAnalysisSourcebookFINAL2003Dec.pdf) and to making 'indicator data' (including measures of social well-being available) for public consumption (e.g. development studies research).

  wealth and diversity of existing datasets